codycarter1763/8-bit-computer/README.md

 ## Schematics
 Refer to [Ben Eater's website ](https://eater.net/8bit/schematics) where you can find detailed schematics for each part of the computer.
 As well as see a complete parts list for the build.

+## SAP-1 Instruction Set Architecture (ISA)
+The stock design is able to perform basic operations including:

 # Breadboard Implementation

 # Python Based Assembler